-Sometimes you might want to extend and maintain your code.
-You might want to work on a local machine text editor, make changes and import these changes back into your application.
-Or you might also want to work on an IDE of your choice and comfort and take advantage of its Java code editing, testing and debugging features.
-In WaveMaker all this can be achieved easily as a modular client-side code (AngularJS, CSS, and HTML) incorporating industry best practices is generated.
+When you want to extend and maintain your code, you may want to work on a local machine text editor, make changes and import these changes back into your application.
+Or, you may want to work on an IDE of your choice and take advantage of its Java code editing, testing and debugging features.
+In WaveMaker all this can happen easily as a modular client-side code (AngularJS, CSS, and HTML) incorporating industry best practices.
 In this section, we list the steps for the same.

 Steps in working with IDEs

 - Export your project as a ZIP file.